anikerr/star-wars/README.md

 ## Star Wars

-Fetches data based on character from the star wars API.
+Fetches data based on character from the Star Wars API.

 ## Start